 A few hours of sleep later, the car service we had hired online was ringing us up.
 But just our luck, or the lack thereof, our middle-aged driver could speak not a word of English.
 None of us spoke Chinese.
 Good thing we all spoke Google.

 We started the tour at the top.
 We drove up Xiaoyoukeng, a post-volcanic geological area within Taipei.
 Thick fog enveloped the zigzagging mountain road up to the tourist center.
-Apparently, winter was not the best time to visit.
+Apparently, autumn was not the best time to visit.
 It was cold and wet.
 The mountain’s famed features – fumaroles, hot springs, and “landslide terrain” – were all but invisible.
 We could only see white from arm’s length.
 We had to abort mission and left as quickly as we came, laughing at this epic fail.

 The lowland blessed us with fairer weather.
 It was a walk in the park, literally, at Shilin Presidential Garden.
 Our driver could only muster the name Chiang Kai-shek.
 I assumed he was the president the garden belonged to.
 In fact, it was his and wife Soong Mei-ling’s residence turned into a botanical park and museum.
 The girls got their ‘Gram groove back striking model poses at manicured lawns, on tree-lined footpaths, and among floral accents.

 We skipped the museum as we spent an inordinate amount of time smelling the orchids at a greenhouse painted with Chinese designs and posing under the paperbark trees at the gardens.